Cosmetic Cyst Removal Surgery

 How do I care for the wound after cyst removal?

-Who is a good candidate for Cyst Removal?
+Who is a good candidate for cosmetic cyst removal surgery?

 When to Avoid

-• Active infection or inflammation at the cyst site (wait at least 8 weeks after drainage)
+- Active infection or inflammation at the cyst site (wait at least 8 weeks after the inflammation resolves)

 Possible Risks